 He was invited to join the faculty of the Masters in Jazz course at the University of Aveiro during the academic year of 2011/2012.

-In 2014, he released his first album in his own name, entitled “Geyser,” which got 4.5 stars by the All About Jazz website and was considered by the newspaper Público as one of the great jazz albums published in Portugal.
+In 2014, he released his first album in his own name, entitled “Geyser”, which got 4.5 stars by the All About Jazz website and was considered by the newspaper Público as one of the greatest jazz albums released in Portugal.
 He also produced “Paris, Lisbon,” Portuguese mega star and Eurovision winner Salvador Sobral’s second album.